-- 2. Locate the draper tension adjuster and the tension inspection window on the rear left side of the header. - 3.
+- 1. Shut down the engine, and remove the key from the ignition. - Locate the draper tension adjuster and the tension inspection window on the rear left side of the header. - 3.
 Ensure that white indicator bar (A) is at the halfway point in the window.
 If this is not the case, then adjustment is required.
-Proceed to Step 4, page 526.
+Proceed to Step .

 - 4. Start the engine.
-For instructions, refer to the windrower operator's manual. - 5.
-Fully raise the header. - 6.
+For instructions, refer to the combine operator's manual. - 5.
+Raise the header fully. - 6.
 Shut down the engine, and remove the key from the ignition. - 7.
 Engage the header safety props.
 For instructions, refer to the combine operator's manual.

-Figure 5.194: Left Draper Tension Adjuster
+Figure 5.232: Left Draper Tension Adjuster